Mathemodica/ModelicaPowerSystemBook/README.md

-Update: Version 1.0 to be delivered on 5th of Sep. (instead of 1st of Sep.)
+Update: Due to illness circumstances, version 1.0 to be delivered on 10th of Sep. (instead of 1st of Sep.)
+Apologize for the inconvenience.

 # Modelica by Application -- Power System